Demo Support

 In addition to different types of master data, there are also several key master data domains.
 A master data domain is a specific category or subject area of master data that represents a core business entity or concept within an organization.

-Let’s look at some important examples.
+Let’s look at some important master data domains:

 • Party Master Data Management: This concerns data about parties or entities involved in the organization’s business transactions.